 Although that last point might sound pedestrian, remember that for years a feud between Amazon and Google prevented the world's largest streaming and video service from appearing as a native app on Amazon's streaming devices.
 For a long time, this came as a huge blow to the family of devices back in 2017.
 That’s maybe why Amazon went to great lengths to make sure that problem has been resolved this time around.

 The Amazon Fire TV Cube goes above and beyond in terms of performance, and in the flexibility in controlling both your home theater, as well as your smart home all via your voice.

 Not only does the Fire TV Cube support 4K HDR, but it also supports one of the best versions of the format.
 And not only does it have Alexa built-in, but it's a visual version of the assistant, which is able to display the lyrics to your favorite songs and tell you who's on-screen during a movie.
 When it works, it feels downright futuristic; when it doesn't, it's a letdown, but there's always the remote to help fill the gaps in Alexa's skills.

 Although Alexa doesn't always work as advertised, this is still the best player Amazon has made to date and would be a welcome addition in any home.

 Release date and price

-The All-New Amazon Fire TV Cube is available for $119.99 (£109, around AU$160), having launched in October 2019.
-The old model retails for around $99 in the US, but we expect that to fade out after stock runs out.
+The All-New Amazon Fire TV Cube is available for $119.99 (£109, around AU$160), having launched way back in October 2019.
+The older model retails for around $99 in the US, but we expect that to fade out after stock runs out.

 To put that price in comparison with other streaming boxes, the Roku Ultra would run you $99 while the Apple TV 4K currently sells for around $179 (£179).